klmmmv/thesis/chap5.md

 Elixirs concurrency model {#concurrency}
 --------------------------------------------------------------------------------

-The erlang platform was first released in 1987 by Ericsson.
+The Erlang platform was first released in 1987 by Ericsson.
 Its main goal was to program the telephone exchange spots and switches in public switched telephone networks.
 Those networks had a lot of different agents--- or autonomous computers--- which had to fulfill tasks concurrently together.